Observation of superradiant bursts in a cascaded quantum system

 \subsection{Extraction of the first-order coherence function from the heterodyne signal}

-The first- and second-order correlation functions of a light field $a(t)$ with power $P(t)=\langle a^\dagger(t)a(t)\rangle$ are \mbox{defined as:}
+The first- and second-order correlation functions of a light field $\hat a(t)$ with power $P(t)=\langle \hat a^\dagger(t)\hat a(t)\rangle$ are defined as~\cite{loudon2000quantum}

 Here, $g^{(1)}$ and $g^{(2)}$ denote the normalized first-order and second-order correlation functions, respectively.
-Let us assume a light field $a(t)$ with power $P(t)$ that describes the nanofiber-guided mode and superpose a classical, continuous-wave local oscillator field $a_{lo}$ with power $P_\text{LO}$, with a randomly fluctuating relative phase, $\theta_\text{LO}$, and relative frequency, $\omega_\text{LO}$:
+Note that for a non-stationary case, such as we analyze, these correlators explicitly depend on two time instances, $t$ and $t+\tau$.
+Let us assume a light field $\hat a(t)$ with power $P(t)$ that describes the nanofiber-guided mode and superpose a classical, continuous-wave local oscillator field $a_\text{LO}$ with power $P_\text{LO}$, with a random relative phase, $\theta_\text{LO}$, and relative frequency, $\omega_\text{LO}$,